slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 still learning the skill / confident in the skill

 <!--
+If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
+Simply thank them for their time and ask them “What specific outcomes would be required for me to receive this raise within the next 3-6 months?”
+If they can’t answer this question, you should probably find another employer.

 people leave managers, not companies

 people want freedom to choose their process